Sweyni Bay © re-ality

 Best time to visit Malta

 Malta has a typically Mediterranean climate, with hot, dry summers and cooler, wet winters.
-The best time to visit Malta is between April and October, though be warned that the sun can be fierce in July and August.
+The best time to visit Malta is between April and October; the high temperatures in July and August are soothed by sea breezes.
 Read more on Malta Climate and Weather.

 What to see in Malta